-MAT (Medication-Assisted Treatment) combines the use of prescription medications with counseling and therapy to provide a “whole-patient” approach to treating opioid use disorders.
+Medication-Assisted Treatment (MAT) combines the use of prescription medications with counseling and therapy to provide a “whole-patient” approach to those suffering from opioid use disorders.

 ABOUT THE PROGRAM

-Medication-Assisted Treatment is used for the treatment of addiction to opioids such as heroin and prescription pain relievers.
+MAT is used for the treatment of addiction to opioids such as heroin and prescription pain relievers.
 It helps normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve cravings, and normalize body functions without the negative effects of the substance used.
 MAT is also used to prevent or reduce opioid overdose.
-Research shows that a combination of medication and therapy can successfully treat these disorders, and for many people struggling with addiction, MAT is one of the most effective way to help sustain recovery.
+Research shows that a combination of medication and therapy can successfully treat these disorders.
+For many people struggling with addiction, MAT is one of the most effective ways to obtain and help sustain recovery.

 WHAT TO EXPECT

 Individuals can be admitted into the MAT program while enrolled in one of our residential programs or after discharging from our Detoxification program based on the client’s needs.
 Walk-ins must contact (513) 461-6758 to complete a screening to determine the best approach to treatment.

 Back to Services